 HydroLogic LLC was formed as a parent holding company to engage in a strategic acquisition and merger program of global water technologies and companies.
 After our experience in managing more than sixty acquisitions, we have learned that each seller or merger candidate is unique.

 Our approach to acquiring companies is what makes us different.
-We listen carefully to our sellers and craft transactions that offer company owners whether they be private sellers or corporate the opportunity to accomplish their goals – both financial and personal or corporate.
+We listen carefully to our sellers and craft transactions that offer company owners whether they be private sellers or corporate the opportunity to accomplish their financial goals – personal or corporate.

 We are actively seeking global water technology companies for acquisition or merger.
 These companies may be owned either by parent entities or by individuals.